Ruskin, Florida

-Ruskin is an unincorporated census-designated place in Hillsborough County, Florida.
+Ruskin is an unincorporated census-designated place in Hillsborough County, Florida, United States.
 The area was part of the chiefdom of the Uzita at the time of the Hernando de Soto expedition in 1539.
 The community was founded August 7, 1908, on the shores of the Little Manatee River.
 It was developed by Dr. George McAnelly Miller, an attorney and professor at Ruskin College in Trenton, Missouri, and Addie Dickman Miller.
 It is named after the essayist and social critic John Ruskin.
 Miller established the short-lived Ruskin College.
 It was one of the Ruskin Colleges.

 History

 The town and college were named after the English writer and social reformist John Ruskin.
 Ruskin, a utopian, founded the Guild of St George, a celebration of workmanship that underpinned the Arts and Crafts movement of William Morris.
 Ruskin was a passionate educator.

 In 1907, Dr. George McAnelly Miller, a former Chicago prosecuting attorney and professor, and former president of Ruskin College in Trenton, Missouri, relocated his family to the area, along with his brother-in-law Albert Peter Dickman's family.
 They purchased land and started to set up homes, a sawmill, and a school.
 Addie Dickman Miller, Dr. Miller's wife, founded a post office on August 7, 1908.
 This day is recognized as the official founding day of the town.
 The Ruskin Commongood Society platted Ruskin on February 19, 1910, and filed the plat on March 9, 1910, in the Hillsborough County Court House, with lots for the college, the business district, two parks, and for the founding families, with only white people allowed to own or lease land in the community.
 Albert Dickman's house, finished in 1910, on the banks of the Little Manatee River, is one of the few structures left standing from the founding of Ruskin.

 The Millers began a new Ruskin College in 1910, with Dr. Miller serving as president and Adeline Miller serving as Vice President.
 Continuing with the college's former practices, students worked a portion of each day as part of their education and as a way to pay for tuition and board.
 It offered three years of preparatory classes, after which students could attend the college, taking classes in art, drama, language, literature, music, shorthand, social sciences, and speech.
-At the peak of the college's prosperity it had 160 students..
+At the peak of the college's prosperity it had 160 students.

 By 1913, the community had a cooperative general store, a canning factory, a telephone system, an electric plant supplying electricity to both public and private buildings, a weekly paper, and regular boat freight and passenger service to Tampa.
 With the onset of World War I, most students went to the war in Europe and the college closed its doors.
 In 1918, a fire destroyed the college, sparing only the Millers' house.
 Dr. Miller died in August 1919.